b72u68/seedlab/README.md

 # SEEDLab
-Some programs I did for solving SEEDlab tasks in CS 458: Introduction to Information Security class.
+Some programs I did for SEEDlab tasks in CS458: Introduction to Information Security class.